 Collaborative research and scholarship is a fundamental activity for students and faculty at this institution.
 Students who will be traveling to conferences to present their research or scholarship may request funds here.
 Once approved, requests for reimbursement may be submitted here.
 Questions may be sent to the Office of Undergraduate Research and Scholarship.

 Sewanee considers funding for unpaid internships, fellowships, and assistantships for students to be a top priority.
 If a Sewanee student is offered an unpaid research assistantship, they can apply for funding from Sewanee.
-To see the extensive list of past summer research assistantships that were funded by Sewanee, scroll down the list and look for the heading "Research Assistantships" for each year.
+To see the extensive list of past summer research assistantships (now called fellowships) that were funded by Sewanee, scroll down the list and look for the heading "Research Assistantships" for each year.

 In addition, students can apply for funding through fellowships to do social science research during the summer through the Biehl International Research Fellowship.
 This research fellowship for students interested in conducting an independent social science research project outside of the United States that provides a challenging or broadening immersive experience, whether through language, culture, or environment.
 Only Sewanee students who are pursuing a major or minor in a social science are eligible to apply.
 Students design their own research topic; projects should facilitate substantial contact with the society to be studied and should be focused in one area, or a few closely-related locales, rather than several sites.
 Upon their return in the Advent Semester, each recipient will be required to write a research paper under faculty supervision and to present a public talk on his or her study.